Last updated: April 28, 2023

 How Much Does It Cost to Trademark a Name in Nevada?

-The trademark registration fee is $100 per class of goods and services.
-Other services are available, such as expedited trademark applications for an additional fee, amendments to mark, renewal of mark, cancellation of the mark, etc.
+It costs $100 to trademark a name in Nevada.
+Other services are available, such as expedited trademark applications for an additional fee, amendments, renewal, and cancellation of the mark.

 You May Also Like